sidhant55/Staneography/README.md

 # Staneography

 Encrypting code in image using efficient algorithm <br>
-Untracable under unassisted vision
+Untracable under unassisted vision<br>
-No change in size of Image
+No change in size of Image<br>
 Decrypting it back with help of decryptor function